 Incentives are available for qualifying rain barrels, rain gardens, permeable pavers and other projects that reduce the total volume or peak volume of stormwater, and/or improve the quality of stormwater leaving a parcel.
-Examples include green roofs, cisterns and Best Management Practices outlined in the Village Stormwater Credit and Incentive Manual with Incentive Application.
-(Note: This manual is effective January 1, 2015)
+Examples include green roofs, cisterns and Best Management Practices outlined in the Village Stormwater Credit and Incentive Manual.

 Incentive amounts are as follows:

 |Permeable Pavers||$300 per property|

 A CREDIT is an ongoing reduction in the amount of stormwater fees assessed to a parcel in recognition of on site systems, facilities, or other actions taken to reduce the impact of stormwater runoff, in compliance with the Village Stormwater Credit and Incentive Manual.